 Do I Qualify for a Disability Discrimination Lawsuit?

-The ADA prohibits disability discrimination in the workplace.
+The ADA also prohibits disability discrimination in the workplace.
 Employers are not allowed to refuse to hire people because of their disabilities.
 Employers are not allowed to fire people because of their disabilities.
 Employers must provide workers with reasonable accommodation for their disabilities.

 You may be eligible for an ADA attorney at our firm to file a lawsuit on your behalf if: